SAP-samples/ams-samples-java/ams-cap-sample/README.md

 #### identity

 The configuration for the identity instance is located in the `mta.yaml` file with the name `<your_sample_app_name>-auth`.
-This flag enables the AMS for your identity instance:
+This flag enables the AMS for your identity instance:a
 ```YAML
 authorization:
     enabled: true